GabrielRRussell/LogisimCircuits/ProjectSavannah/readme.md

 > More Demos

-> 64 bit???
+> Larger Instructions possibly

 > More Operations (ADD/SUB/LS, etc)

-> Probably something else I'm missing.
+> Logisim Evolution version
 _____________________________
 # How to Use